aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/training-troubleshooting.rst

    echo '/tmp/core.%e.%p' | sudo tee /proc/sys/kernel/core_pattern

-For containers, install appropriate dependencies during docker build ("apt-get update && apt-get -y install build-essential gdb") and start the container with "--ulimit core=-1" to enable core dump and "-v /tmp/:/tmp/" to ensure core dumps to /tmp are preserved when container is stopped or deleted.
+For containers, install appropriate dependencies during docker build ("apt-get update && apt-get -y install build-essential gdb") and start the container with ``--ulimit core=-1`` to enable core dump and ``-v /tmp/:/tmp/`` to ensure core dumps to ``/tmp`` are preserved when container is stopped or deleted.
 Dependencies can also be installed after container is started.

 On Ubuntu, core dumps can also handled by Apport which is disabled by default.
 To enable Apport, run ``sudo service apport start``.
 The ``/proc/sys/kernel/core_pattern`` is updated by Apport service.
-After a crash, look in /var/log/apport.log for the core dump file name, which should be in located in /var/lib/apport/coredump/.
+After a crash, look in ``/var/log/apport.log`` for the core dump file name, which should be in located in ``/var/lib/apport/coredump/``.

 Once you have the core dump, you can use gdb to debug further (for Python applications, <executable> is ``python`` or ``python3``):